phsycologicalFudge/AvarionX-Android-Antivirus/ENGINE_LICENSE.md

 # ColourSwift Engine Usage License

 The ColourSwift malware scanning engine (VX-Titanium) is proprietary software.
+However it is designed to be integrated with third-party clients.

-Permission is granted to third-party developers to use the engine in their own Android applications, subject to the terms below.
+Thus, permission is granted to third-party developers to use the engine in their own Android applications, subject to the terms below.

 ## Permitted use